vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/demo/pulmonary-pleural-effusions.md

                 process, monocytes represent a chronic process,
                 lymphocytes think about TB or malignancy, eosinophils think about air/blood, TB, malignancy, asbestos, drugs
-- Two separate process may co-occur and a transudate may mask an exudative effusion; if  concerned for this and you have clinical stability, trial diuresis prior to thoracentesis.
+- Two separate processes may co-occur and a transudate may mask an exudative effusion; if  concerned for this and you have clinical stability, trial diuresis prior to thoracentesis.